 - the debate is adjourned

 - the agenda item is referred to Council for further consideration

 - the order of agenda items is changed.

 A vote must take place and be passed by a majority for any of the above to happen.
 Only voting members may raise a procedural item using the card provided in their delegate pack, and, should a vote be required, only these members may vote.
 Again, it is important that voting members sit within their allocated voting area as votes cast outside this area will not be counted.

 Substituting voting members

 If a voting member cannot attend a session it is possible for a non-voting member from the same entity to take the vote instead.
-Both members should go to the Registration Desk in RCN Foyer before the session to make the necessary arrangements with staff.
+Both members should go to the registration desk before the session to make the necessary arrangements with staff.